Kamyar Abdi

+Abdi has carried out many archaeological surveys and excavations in Iran, financially supported by domestic and international organizations, including the NSF, NGS, AllS, and lCAR.
+The outcomes of his research have played an outstanding role in assisting the scientific community with resolving many questions pertinent to Near Eastern archaeology from prehistory and the Bronze Age to the Achaemenid period.
+He has also participated in archaeological field projects in Turkey, Iraq, US, Mexico, and Guatemala.

+Abdi has published many articles and books in English and Persian, and has translated a large number of books and articles from Western languages into Persian.
+In the meantime, he continues to train undergraduate and graduate students and supervise graduate student thesis and dissertations.

 Biography

 Kamyar Abdi was born in 1969 in Tabriz, Iran.
 Abdi received his M.A. degree in Near Eastern Languages and Civilizations at University of Chicago (1997).
-He continued his studied and received his Ph.D. from University of Michigan in Anthropology (2002), his advisor was Henry T. Wright and his dissertation was titled "Strategies of herding: Pastoralism in the middle Chalcolithic period of the West Central Zagros Mountains".
+He continued his studied and received his Ph.D. from University of Michigan in Anthropology (2002).
+His dissertation was titled "Strategies of herding: Pastoralism in the middle Chalcolithic period of the West Central Zagros Mountains".
 From 2002 until 2008, he was an Assistant Professor in the Department of Anthropology, Dartmouth College.